top of page

 Perhaps it’s treating ourselves to new pens, notebooks or stationery of our choice.

 Or creating a relaxing or upbeat playlist to help us through our study periods.
+If we need inspiration carers from our community have shared 30 simple things that can help us feel great.

 Whatever brings us joy - do exactly that!